JPvRiel/docker-rsyslog/README.md

 - A raw template `RawMsg` can be useful to bypass most rsyslog parsing and simply relay that data as is.
   - One might also then skip parsing with `parser="rsyslog.pmnull"` for a given ruleset.
   - Note that some network devices and Solaris don't provide syslog header names so the original log source identity can end up being lost).
+- An extended raw message template `RawMsgEndMeta` can append metadata to the end of the message.
+  - This might help in cases where you relay syslog events to a SIEM that has parsers which expect the original log source format but might tolerate adding the metadata at the end.
+  - A shorter version, `rawMsgEndMetaShort`, includes just the `fromhost` and `fromhost-ip` properties to limit the amount of metadata tagged on the end, and is especially suited to UDP forwarding where the MTU might be limited to ~1500 bytes or less.
 - Allow logging rule-set extension via volume mounts with user provided configuration files (e.g. for custom filters and outputs)

 See the `ENV` instructions with `rsyslog_` environment name prefixes in the `Dockerfile` to review default settings and options further.